edwin042/Web-Chatter/README.md

 # Web-Chatter
-This is the html, css and jQuery web chat application
+This is the html, css and jQuery web chat design